CharlieDreemur/ChatgptUnityAllInOne/README.md

 ## Installation
 ### Direclty Download
-Direct whole repo as a zip, and copy the Assets/ChatgptAllInOne Folder to your Assets folder
+Direct download whole repo as a zip, unzip it and copy the whole Assets/ChatgptAllInOne Folder to your Assets folder.

 ### Install via Unity Package Manager

 You can view an example in example folder

 ## Credits